Amos47/2400/Chapter1/Ch01_Basics.md

 6. Communications - means of sending messages, orders, etc., including telephone, telegraph, radio, and television.
 7. Biology: a) activity by one organism that changes or has the potential to change the behavior of other organisms; b) transfer of information from one cell or molecule to another, as by chemical or electrical signals.

 Now isn't that interesting, the Biology part?
 That's exactly what we are saying about *Information*.
 Specifically that we (or at least I) have here defined information (that it emerges from data in a context) as something that is communicated and can cause *change*.
 So in nature, a large part of communication involves change, and such communication is achieved by the exchange of *information*.
-I might argue that when we communicate, we are exchanging only data, and that information is in fact created by our interpretation of that data in context.
+I argue that when we communicate, we are exchanging only data, and that information is in fact created by our interpretation of that data in context.
 And I will argue just that in Chapter 2.
 Indeed a website article we will examine in depth in Chapter 2 on *Liquid Information* offers on the [history of information]((http://www.liquidinformation.org/information_history.html) that as life appeared on earth it required “[...] storing information about how to replicate something, how to replicate itself.
 Information now served a purpose...”.
 Life requires information because life requires action to perpetuate itself.
 The purpose of life is perpetuation.

 Thus communication allows humans to fulfil their only real purpose on this planet: to persist on this planet.

 #### What is technology?

 Wikipedia offers that Technology is "...the collection of tools, including machinery, modifications, arrangements and procedures used by humans."
 Note the breadth of this definition.
 How do we understand *tools* in this context, for example?
-It is not inconceivable that a tool could be a hammer, a cell phone, a traffic signal, a spoken language or even applied mathematics.
+It is not inconceivable that a tool could be a hammer, a cell phone, a traffic signal, a spoken language, Ikea instructions, a cookie recipe or even applied mathematics.
 So technology is broad indeed.

 [Interested?](http://bit.ly/139Y25z)